ngrok/ngrok-python/README.md

 tunnel = ngrok.connect(25565, "tcp")
 ```

-Since the options are kwargs, you can also use the `**` operator to pass a dictionary of configuration:
+Since the options are kwargs, you can also use the `**` operator to pass a dictionary for configuration:

 ```python
 options = {"authtoken_from_env":True, "response_header_add":"X-Awesome:yes"}